 Brookgreen Gardens is not just any normal garden, along with the botanical gardens, it is also a garden of sculptures and a wildlife preservation area.
-The collection of sculpture here is the largest in the entire US, displaying 2,000 pieces by close to 400 artists.
+The collection of sculptures here is the largest in the entire US, displaying 2,000 pieces by close to 400 artists.

-While you are on this route, you may even take a 20-minute drive from the gardens to the Pawleys Island and enjoy a bite of the farm-fresh mouth-watering seafood or buy a hammock or two and lie down peacefully basking in the bright sun.
+While you are on this route, you may even take a 20-minute drive from the gardens to Pawleys Island and enjoy a bite of the farm-fresh mouth-watering seafood or buy a hammock or two and lie down peacefully basking in the bright sun.

 Mount Pleasant, unlike the name suggests, is not a mountain but a suburban city.
-You may enjoy visiting the farmer’s market here and enjoy the fresh fruits and veggies or even the music and entertainment held here.
+You may enjoy visiting the farmer’s market here and enjoying the fresh fruits and veggies or even the music and entertainment held here.
 It is like a carnival out here.

-After spending 2 to 3 hours here, you can head towards the Middleton Place which is essentially a rice plantation designed in the 18th-century style.
+After spending 2 to 3 hours here, you can head towards Middleton Place which is essentially a rice plantation designed in the 18th-century style.
 You can have a look at the historic furniture and art of that era or take a horse-driven carriage tour around the place and stop at a restaurant to enjoy some shrimp.

 If you love flowers, and well who doesn’t, then you may even stop at the Magnolia Plantation and Garden on your way to Middleton Place.
 It is one of the most romantic places with gardens full of Magnolia and other beautiful flowers that will quench your thirst for natural beauty.